"Not Every Island Fits the Definition and Paradise is Real"

 I shouldn't say stuff like that.

-Ko Ru Resort is on the sunnier side of the island.
+One side of the island is sunnier than the other.
 That's what they tell me but I didn't measure.
 It sure seemed sunny most of the time.

-It is the beach to see the sun go down though.
+It is the beach to watch the sun go down though.
 The red and orange colors of the setting sun are worth seeing.

-Bar Ru Guesthouse in Sihanoukville owns the bungalows on this beach.
-They are the same as all the bungalows and ran from $8USD-$10USD a night.
+The bungalows on this beach are the same as all the bungalows and run from $15USD-$25USD a night.

 The walk between the two beaches is no more than ten minutes.
 It's an awesome trail through the jungle and at night it is surreal.